 Visitor parking is available for $9 plus HST per day at Laurier Brantford.
 Day passes can be purchased at Service Laurier Brantford, located on the main floor of Grand River Hall at 171 Colborne Street.
-Download our Brantford campus parking map for the locations of these lots.

 Additionally, the City of Brantford provides many parking options for visitors.
 Visit the City of Brantford website for more information about street parking, including time limits.

 The Laurier transit route runs Monday through Saturday from 6 a.m. to 6:30 p.m. at half-hour intervals.
 Our campus is only a short distance from the downtown terminal, which makes transit a great option for students and visitors.

 The main entrance to our Waterloo campus is located on University Avenue at Hazel Street.

 If you choose to drive to the Waterloo campus, there are several options for parking.
 View our Waterloo campus parking map for the locations of parking lots on campus.

 No visitor parking is permitted in Gold, Red, Blue, Green, Orange, Accessible Parking, or “Reserved” spaces at any time.
 Without proper credentials, vehicles in these lots will be subject to ticketing and/or towing.
 To access parking violation/appeal options visit the violations and payment options website.

 If you’re visiting the university for the day, there are three pay-and-display parking lots (lots 4, 10 and 20) available seven days a week from 7 a.m. to 11 p.m.
 Pay-and-display machines are located at the entrances to lots 10 and 20.
 The cost is $3 per hour or $10 per day, and you can pay with quarters, loonies, toonies or credit card.